mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-14 -- Rep. Brenda L. Lawrence (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-14)
 ### Committees
-Brenda L. Lawrence is the #4 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science
+Brenda L. Lawrence is the #4 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

-Brenda L. Lawrence is the #26 Republican on the House Committee on Appropriations
+Brenda L. Lawrence is the #26 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```